Backbase/api-simulator/README.md

 One of the following needs to be configured:

-- `backbase.api.simulator.spec`: OpenAPI specification file path or URL that will be simulated
+- `backbase.api.simulator.spec`: OpenAPI specification file path or URL for Prism that will be simulated
 - `mappings directory`: directory containing stub mappings for WireMock

 ## Known issues